chloeb-smith/InventoryProject/README.md

 # InventoryProject
-This will store the files for the Inventory project
+This will store the files for the Inventory project.